-- I joined TU Wien as a tenure-track assistant professor in 2012, and I am currently an associate professor in the Formal Methods group at the Institute for Information Systems of Vienna University of Technology.
+- I joined TU Wien as a tenure-track assistant professor in 2012, and I am currently an associate professor and interim head of the Formal Methods group at the Institute of Logic and Computation of Vienna University of Technology.
 I am leading a WWTF-funded Vienna Research Group for Young Investigators.
 I received my habilitation in 2016.

 - Until 2012, I worked as a postdoctoral research associate in Prof Sharad Malik's group at the department of electrical engineering of Princeton University.